Forthcoming Training Dates:

 Our theological action research training is aimed at doctoral students and researchers.
 It is interactive and conversational and takes place on Zoom.
 Based around the 5 characteristics of theological action research it is designed to equip participants with the knowledge and skills they need to embark on their own theological action research.

-The training is run by Dr Helen Cameron, Research Fellow of the Centre for Baptist Studies at Regent’s Park College, Oxford and Dr James Butler, postdoctoral researcher at the University of Roehampton and MA lecturer at the Church Mission Society, Oxford.
+The training is run by Dr Helen Cameron, Director of Research at Regent’s Park College, Oxford and Dr James Butler, postdoctoral researcher, University of Roehampton and MA lecturer, Church Mission Society, Oxford.

-The training runs three times per year and the timings of each training differ to allow participation from around the world.
+The training runs twice each year and the timings of each training differ to allow participation from around the world.
 The pattern of the training is below and dates are displayed at the top and bottom of the page:

 You are welcome to join any of the training days no matter what time zone you are in.
 We have had people getting up at 3am to join us!